Stuff that comes with macOS or libraries that are provided by RubyGems, CPAN or PyPi should not be duplicated. There are good reasons for this:

 Software that can upgrade itself does not integrate well with Homebrew’s own upgrade functionality.

-Our policy is that formulae in the core repository (homebrew/core) must be open-source and either built from source or produce cross-platform binaries (like e.g. Java).
+Our policy is that formulae in the core tap (homebrew/core) must be open-source and either built from source or produce cross-platform binaries (e.g. Java).
 Binary-only formulae should go to Homebrew Cask.

 We don’t accept software without a tagged version because they regularly break due to upstream changes and we can’t provide bottles for them.